 The process for implementing rate changes varies by state.
 For more detailed information related to insurance rate approval, see "Item 1.
 Business-Regulation."

-During 2021, the Company implemented rate changes in 11 states.
-In California, the following rate increase was approved by the California DOI for lines of insurance business that exceeded 5% of the Company's total net premiums earned in 2021:
+During 2022, the Company implemented rate changes in 11 states.
+In California, no rate increases were approved by the California DOI for lines of insurance business that exceeded 5% of the Company's total net premiums earned in 2022.